ghdtjr/A-LLMRec/Rebuttal/rebuttal_uiu4_weakness.md

-### W2.1

--   Following reviewer’s suggestion, we also compared A-LLMRec with additional baselines.
-However, we excluded Dropoutnet [1] from our comparison for fairness, as it relies on user content features, which are not utilized in our study.
-Additionally, for fair comparisons, CLCRec [2] and ALDI [3] use the same textual data as A-LLMRec for their item content features.
-The comparison results with CLCRec and ALDI on general and cold-item scenarios are presented in the table [link](https://shorturl.at/bfrTW).

-### W2.2

--   Please refer to our answer to Reviewer 1G7b W2-3.

 ### W3

 -   We conduct parameter studies on the effect of embedding dimension to the LLM prompting [link](https://shorturl.at/aikNV).
 Parameter studies on other hyper-parameters are reported in Appendix D and Table 12.